redhat-cop/casl-ansible/docs/PROVISIONING_GCP.md

 Create a service account by going [here](https://console.cloud.google.com/iam-admin/serviceaccounts).
 Your service account should have the `editor` role.
 Download the json file to a secure location.
-We will refer to that loaction as `$gcp_sa_json`.
+We will refer to that location as `$gcp_sa_json`.
 Take note of the service account id (it will look like an email address).
 We will refer to it as `$gcp_sa_id`.

 ## Ansible host preparation